geneleaf/docs.geneleaf/public/html/_sources/Getting_Started.rst.txt

 First Steps
 ============================================
-GeneLeaf is designed for usability.
+GeneLeaf is designed for ease of usability.
 Follow the steps below to get started:

 * Intro page: